Flexible Spending Account

 When you have an eligible expense, submit a claim for reimbursement or use your FSA debit card.
 Save your receipts; you may be required by the IRS to verify expenses.

-To participate, you must enroll within 30 days of your date of eligibility or during annual enrollment.
+To participate, you must enroll within 30 days of your date of eligibility, a qualifying event, or during annual open enrollment.

 Q: What's the "use it or lose it" rule?